 What is a late credit card payment?

-When it comes to a credit card, a late payment usually means a payment made 30 days late or more.
-Payments which are still late but paid before the 30-day limit should still be avoided as they can mean that you need to pay a late payment fee.
+When it comes to a credit card, a late payment usually means a payment made after the due date shown on a statement.
+A missed payment is one that still hasn’t been made when the next statement has been produced.
+Where possible, both of these should be avoided as they may incur a penalty fee.
 The rules around late payments can differ so you should make sure you’re aware of the specific terms of your credit card.

 Occasionally it can be unavoidable to miss a payment or to pay late.
 This could be because of other bills or emergency payments which are unexpected, like fixing your car or a replacement boiler.